Mature Masculine

 Provider

 His giving empowers rather than creates dependency.
 He receives as graciously as he gives.
-The flow goes both ways, enriching all involved.
+The flow goes both ways.

 He provides from wisdom, not compulsion.
-He creates systems of abundance rather than cycles of dependency, always leaving things better than he found them.
+He creates systems of abundance rather than cycles of dependency.
+He leaves things better than he found them.
 His goal is transformation, not transaction.

 Declarations